iocroblab/kautham/doc/web/Download.rst

 Kautham can be downloaded its public version from `here <http://github.com/iocroblab/kautham>`_

-The latest version is 4.0.5 available from September 30th, 2019.
+The latest version is 4.0.7 available from August 6th, 2020.

 Installation
 ------------